 In 1979 the psychiatrist Dr. Graziella Magherini of Santa Maria Nuova Hospital studied over 100 cases of people who had been hospitalized following a day browsing the streets or the museums of Florence.

 She named the condition “Stendhal Syndrome” in honor of the writer and published a book about it, but many doctors still disagree with her and are skeptical about the real existence of this “temporary illness“.

 Stendhal Syndrome film and literature

-Even in literature we find a mention to Stendhal Syndrome: “A Room with a View“, written in 1908 by the writer E.M.
+Even in literature, we find a mention to Stendhal Syndrome: “A Room with a View“, written in 1908 by the writer E.M.
 Forster,

-has a scene set in Piazza della Signoria where Lucy, the protagonist, witnesses two Italian men arguing.
+has a scene set in Piazza della Signoria where Lucy, the protagonist, witnessed two Italian men arguing.
 The emotions given by the location and the situation make the woman faint.
 She is a Stendhal Syndrome victim too.

 What about you?
 Have you ever experienced something similar?

 Let us know on our social media accounts!